 How do I start?

-First of all, join your local Cross Country club, which you can find using the Find a Club function.
+Join your local Cross Country club, which you can find using the Find a Club function.
 It is also advisable to go along to events and talk to organisers and competitors to find out more as they can share their experience and advice.
 The All Wheel Drive Club has information on Trials, Competitive Safaris, Team Recovery and Hill Rallies, while the Association of Land Rover Clubs is dedicated to such events for Land Rovers.

 What equipment do I need?